Sarah Gorner, of The Happiness Here blog, began homeschooling her three children in 2008.

-- Understand that it’s the small gains.
+- Understand that it’s small gains.
 Rarely there’s a giant leap in establishing your homeschool and your healthy habits.

 - First, recognize that some days you’re not at your best.
-We all have our awesome days and our not-so-awesome days, so recognize that those not-so-awesome days aren’t just what’s going with your kids, but what is going on with you too.
+We all have our awesome days and our not-so-awesome days, so recognize that those not-so-awesome days aren’t just what’s going on with your kids, but what is going on with you too.

 You can find Sarah online at:

 - Her Instagram: http://www.instagram.com/Sarah13go